Associate professor, Associate Professor

 Primary fields of research

-Current and future lines of research, with broadly collaborative/comparative aims for knowledge production, and always combining attention to both theoretical and empirical implications, include:
+Working closely with partners in Ghana and Uganda, the Project approaches research in terms of broadly collaborative/comparative aims for knowledge production, combining attention to both theoretical and empirical implications.

 - Political Economies of Displacement (2006-2010).
 This culminated in a co-edited special issue of the Journal of Southern African Studies (2010), a single edited book entitled Displacement Economies in Africa: Paradoxes of Crisis and Creativity (Zed Books, 2014), and various journal articles and book chapters related especially to my research on Zimbabwean commercial farmers in Mozambique.

 - Urban Property and Citizenship in Developing Societies (2012 – 2016).
-This has generated ongoing work on urban governance and citizenship through the lens of property and propertied citizenship in Zimbabwe (recent article published in African Studies Review 2017), as well as current collaborative work on a special journal issue on the theme ‘Juxtacities: Producing Authority and Citizenship through Urban Divides'.
+This has generated ongoing work on urban governance and citizenship through the lens of property and propertied citizenship in Zimbabwe (article published in African Studies Review 2017), as well as a special journal issue on the theme Juxacities: Urban Difference, Divides, Authority and Citizenship in the Global South, Urban Forum, Vol. 31, No. 3 (co-edited with Marianne Millstein).

 - Economic Conditions of Displacement (2012-2016).
-Complementing the above projects, this has especially focused on the paradoxes of urban displacement and resettlement and what this generates in terms of interweaving relations between changed conditions of property and urban livelihoods and citizenship.
-This forms the basis for an evolving book project on Property and Personhood.
+Complementing the above projects, this especially focused on the paradoxes of urban displacement and resettlement, through the lens of interweaving relations between changed conditions of property and urban livelihoods and citizenship in the urban peripheries of Zimbabwe.

 Current primary areas of teaching on the MA in African Studies at CAS include: